 If you include utilities in your bankruptcy, you need to immediately advise your utility, phone, water, gas, and electric company that you have filed and tell them your case number and the date you filed.
 If you simply file a Chapter 7, don’t pay, and don’t contact them, you may end up having your service turned off.
 It may be a month before the utility finds out that you have filed, so if you list a utility, advise them immediately.

 64. Can bankruptcy stop a lawsuit?

 Yes, but it will not stop criminal cases or criminal restitution.
 Criminal restitution cannot be bankrupted.

-If you have lost your license due to involvement in an accident where you had no or too little insurance, filing Bankruptcy will restore your license.
+If you have lost your license due to involvement in an accident where you had little or no insurance, filing Bankruptcy restores your license.
 We have the forms!
-Fax forms to 502-564-3250 in Frankfort
+Fax forms to 502-564-3250 in Frankfort.

 Normally retirement accounts can’t be taken by creditors or the Bankruptcy court.
 The question is whether or not this is a retirement account.
 Just calling it a retirement account does not make it one.
 Real retirement accounts can’t be assigned or attached.
 If it can be easily spent by you, assigned, or attached, it isn’t a retirement account for purposes of the exemption.
 Of course, putting large amounts of money into an account just before filing (within 6 months) is wrong.